 What are the different sources of fire data in FIRMS?

 MCD14ML are the standard quality data processed by the MODIS Fire Team Science Computing Facility at the University of Maryland.
-These are available with a 2-3 month lag through the Archive Download Tool and can be viewed and queried in Web Fire Mapper.
+These are available with a 2-3 month lag through the Archive Download Tool and can be viewed and queried in Fire Map.

 VIIRS 375 m (VNP14IMGTDL_NRT) is the NRT VIIRS active fire data processed by LANCE FIRMS.

 How often are the active fire data acquired?